 The U.S. faces a critical shortage of qualified physics and physical science teachers.
+According to the 2014 AAEE Educator Supply and Demand in the USA report, physics is the subject area with the biggest teacher shortage.
 Two-thirds of new physics teachers lack a physics degree, and over 90% of middle school physical science students are taught by teachers without a physical science major or certification.
 In fact, in 2013, the National Task Force on Teacher Education reported that "the need for qualified physics teachers is greater now than at any previous time in U.S. history."
 Watch the video below to help you capture the physics teaching spirit.

 There are many pathways to becoming a physics teacher.
 Our highlighted pathway, the Physics/Math Teaching Dual Degree Program, is highlighted below.
 The other ways are as follows.
 Be sure to visit the Teacher Certification webpage for information about general certification requirements.
 The first four pathways require coursework in the Professional Education Program.

-Through a partnership with the Science Education department and the Department of Mathematics, we have developed a dual-degree physics and math teaching program in which well-prepared students can complete a BA in physics with certification and a BA in Teaching Secondary Mathematics in five years or fewer.
+Through a partnership with the Science Education department and the Department of Mathematics, we have developed a dual-degree physics and math teaching program in which well-prepared students can complete a BA in physics with certification and a BA in Teaching Secondary Mathematics in four years and one quarter.
 Students who are interested in this program should talk to Bruce Palmquist (firstname.lastname@example.org) to start developing a degree plan.
 Here is a sample plan to use as a starting point only.
 Be sure to visit the Teacher Certification webpage for information about general certification requirements.

 Presentations from teacher workshops about physics or astronomy teaching activities, equipment, or theory.